 I have always been fascinated by the stories of mummies.
 Long time ago, I had seen some of the documentaries on how mummies are created and the entire funeral process in Egypt.
-Sydney’s Powerhouse museum has been hosting an exhibition of mummies.
-When I saw the event on Facebook, I immediately RSVPed.
-My friend Akshay was also interested and hence we booked two tickets online and were all set to visit the exhibition.
+Sydney’s Powerhouse museum was hosting an exhibition of mummies.
+When I stumbled upon the event on Facebook, I immediately RSVPed.
+One of my friends was also interested and hence we booked two tickets online and were all set to visit the exhibition.

 We arrived at the Powerhouse museum at around 7 PM and collected our pre-paid tickets from the counter.
 We were given a map and the brochures containing information about the mummies.